The Panorama Trail is one of the most scenic hikes in Yosemite National Park!

 From there, they find a ride or take the Glacier Point tour bus back up to their car at Glacier Point.

-Or they take the tour bus to Glacier Point and hike to their car that’s parked in the Valley.
+Or they take the tour bus to Glacier Point and hike to their car that’s parked in the valley.

 But what did we do?
-Well, we started from the bottom – the Valley floor.
+Well, we started from the bottom – the valley floor.

 We took the Mist Trail past Vernal Fall and up to the top of Nevada Fall.
 Then we hopped on the John Muir Trail for a short stretch until merging onto the Panorama Trail.